-Co-authored with Kathy Cooke, network coordinator - One of the most common interests shared by staff at the National Partnership is a love of books.
+Co-authored with Kathy Cooke, network coordinator - One of the most common interests shared by staff at the Safe Routes Partnership is a love of books.
 Reading books, belonging to book clubs, haunting book stores when we're not working -- you name it.
 Books, reports and other resources and publications comprise our work days as well - we consult resources in our day-to-day policy change efforts, write fact sheets and reports, publish one-pagers and educational guides.
 Based on all that we have produced and have gathered over the years from our partners, we have created a Library of Resources that provides access to documents such as fact sheets, reports, journal articles and other materials that our expert staff have to be informative and useful found in their policy and program work.
 The Library is not an inventory of everything out there, but includes just the resources we feel are most useful to the Safe Routes to School movement.
 If there is something important you think we missed, let me know - robert [at] saferoutespartnership [dot] org!

 The Library is in our Resource Center, a part of the national learning network, and encompasses materials related to physical activity, health and the built environment.
 The Library’s landing page gives background information on each of the Library’s subject categories, with links to documents that explain best practices, model policies and resources.
 While it defies the traditional concept of an actual building institution where stacks and shelves of books and publications reside, we have worked to structure and organize documents according to main category headings that serve as "Library rooms", beginning with Safe Routes to School.
 This first ‘room’ includes policy and program resources, including materials on the most recent federal funding programs: SAFETEA-LU and MAP-21.